dataiku/dss-visual-edit/docs/get-started.md

 The datasets are created on the same connection as the original dataset.
 If not already the case, we recommend using a SQL connection for fast and reliable edits.
 For edits to be recorded by the webapp, this has to be a write connection.
 If that's not the case, you can change the connection of these datasets as soon as they've been added to the Flow.

-Settings such as primary keys and editable columns are copied into the _Data Editing_ fields of the original and the _editlog_ datasets ([custom fields provided by the plugin](https://doc.dataiku.com/dss/latest/plugins/reference/custom-fields.html) — see the bottom right corner of the screenshot above).
+Settings such as primary keys and editable columns are copied into the _Visual Edit_ fields of the original and the _editlog_ datasets ([custom fields provided by the plugin](https://doc.dataiku.com/dss/latest/plugins/reference/custom-fields.html) — see the bottom right corner of the screenshot above).
 This is how the recipes have access to settings defined in the webapp.

 ## Test the webapp on your own